axgkl/pds/README.md

 OS: Currently only tested on Linux.

-💡 OSX and BSDs should work as well.
-We do use the Linux style config directories though.
+💡 OSX and BSDs *should* work as well.
+We do use the Linux style configuration directories though.

 This is a run on a minimal debian server: